A completed Bachelor's or Master's degree* , or equivalent diploma in (European) Law.

 Months of entry

-Our Master’s programme in International and European Law is primarily designed for students who wish to develop their understanding and knowledge of European Union law with the intent of pursuing a legal career with a strong international dimension.
-This Master's programme offers you a thorough education in European law, with a particular accent on substantive law.
+Our Master’s programme in International and European Law is primarily designed for students who wish to develop their understanding and knowledge of European Union law with the intent of pursuing a legal career with a strong international orientation.
+This Master's programme offers you a thorough education in European law, with a particular focus on substantive law.
 You have the opportunity to create your own programme that could include competition law, company law, immigration law, external relations law, judicial protection, human rights law, insolvency law and public international law.

 This programme is not just aimed at students from EU member states.
 All nations in the world trade and interact with the EU, which has rules and regulations that have to be complied with.
 Law students from all over the world will therefore benefit from this Master’s programme.
 You’ll obtain a sound basis for an international legal career as a European law expert.